I am only reminding you

 In philosophical discussions I always introduce the idea about the hierarchy in the mind concepts.

 Every mind concept appears in certain hierarchical order and by changing the hierarchy we end up with fallacy.

-In this particular argument the time is placed before the events.
+In this particular case the time is placed before the events.

-The definition of time IMPLIES that the events appear IN time, but it is actually the other way round – time is created as concept from the relation between two or more events.
+The accepted definition of time states that the events appear in Time, but it is actually the other way round – time is created as a concept from the relation between two or more events.